lgbt-foundation/whitepaper/whitepaper.md

 ### Mandate

-The primary mandate is to grow the number of entities and services that adopt and implement the LGBT Token and provide the necessary infrastructure to run the digital economy.
-The Foundation in the future may partner with for-profit organizations if required to accelerate the acceptance rate of the LGBT Token.
+The primary goal is to partner with companies to adopt and implement the LGBT Token and provide the necessary infrastructure to run the digital economy.
+The LGBT Foundation in the future may partner with other organizations if determined to be in the bests interests of the project.

 ### Safe, Secure, Compliant

-Safety, security and compliance stand at the core of the Foundation and its ambition – for the good of our community, our investors and the reputation of our Foundation.
+Safety, security and compliance stand at the core of the LGBT Foundation and its ambition – for the good of our community, our partners and the reputation of our LGBT Foundation.
 We provide a safe space for our members (LGBT Token holders) to interact with the outside world while being true to their identities.

-From a compliance perspective, we are working closely with regulators across the world to ensure that we take the appropriate steps to be legally compliant at all times.
+From a compliance perspective, we are liaising with regulators across the world to ensure that we take the appropriate steps to be legally compliant at all times, and have retained a team of professional advisers to assist.

 ### Governance Goals

-The Foundation will dedicate resources to establish a fair and transparent governance process that will take into account the voices and needs of all participants within the ecosystem.
+The LGBT Foundation will dedicate resources to establish a fair and transparent governance process that will take into account the voices and needs of all participants within the ecosystem.
 This open governance model will oversee decisions related to the membership process, the token economy, participation rules, legal matters, and content and compliance guidelines.

 ### Research & Development Goals